-These delicious breakfast potatoes are rumored to have originated in Boston and Manhattan in the early 1900s, but it is still unclear where the name O’Brien came from.
+These delicious breakfast potatoes are rumored to have originated in Boston and Manhattan in the early 1900s, but the origin of the name “O’Brien” remains unclear.
+I love to serve these with scrambled eggs, chicken fried steak, kielbasa sausage, or sausage gravy.

 How to Make Potatoes O’Brien

-Start by adding a little butter and a little oil to a large skillet over medium-high heat.
+Start by adding a small amount of butter and a small amount of oil to a large skillet over medium-high heat.
 Add the onions and bell pepper and cook until they are soft.
 Reduce the heat to low and add the garlic, cooking for 1 minute while stirring constantly.
 Plate the veggies and cover to keep warm.

 Melt a little more butter and heat a little more oil in a skillet over medium-high heat.
 Add the diced potatoes and cook until golden brown, stirring several times.
 Add the cold water or chicken broth and quickly cover with aluminum foil.
 Cook until the potatoes are tender, stirring several times to keep the potatoes from over-browning.
 Add the cooked vegetables back to the skillet and stir to combine and warm.
 Season with kosher salt and fresh ground black pepper.